xterm-x11/xterm.dev/mkdocs/configure.md

 * `.Xresources` are loaded into the X server, so are linked to a particular display environment.

-"For most desktop environments, ~/.Xresources should be loaded at login.
-Note that if you make changes, you will need to run xrdb to pick them up.
-In my case, typically I care more about the server than the client for things like font size: for example, when using my laptop the resources are configured to suit a 14" screen at a particular resolution, and those same settings are used when I run xvile either locally, or remotely on my workstation over ssh.
+*"For most desktop environments, `~/.Xresources` should be loaded at login.
+Note that if you make changes, you will need to run `xrdb` to pick them up.
+In my case, typically I care more about the server than the client for things like font size: for example, when using my laptop the resources are configured to suit a 14" screen at a particular resolution, and those same settings are used when I run `xvile` either locally, or remotely on my workstation over `ssh`.
 When sitting at my workstation which has a somewhat larger screen, I want different settings configured in the X server.
-By using .Xresources rather than .Xdefaults the same invocation of xvile behaves appropriately depending on where it is being displayed, rather than where was invoked from." [*Source*](https://lists.nongnu.org/archive/html/vile/2019-11/msg00002.html) "`.Xresources` works using `ssh -x`.
+By using `.Xresources` rather than `.Xdefaults` the same invocation of `xvile` behaves appropriately depending on where it is being displayed, rather than where was invoked from."* [*Source*](https://lists.nongnu.org/archive/html/vile/2019-11/msg00002.html) *"`.Xresources` works using `ssh -x`.
 I thought that my window manager would automatically load `.Xresources`, but it doesn't do so.
-Modifying my `.xinitrc` fixes the problem." [*Source*](https://lists.nongnu.org/archive/html/vile/2019-11/msg00004.html)
+Modifying my `.xinitrc` fixes the problem."* [*Source*](https://lists.nongnu.org/archive/html/vile/2019-11/msg00004.html)

 * `.Xdefaults` are set based on the client.

 ### .Xdefaults-*host* and XENVIRONMENT

-"On POSIX-based systems, the user's environment resource file name is specified by the value of the `XENVIRONMENT` Environment Variable.
-If this environment variable does not exist, the user's home directory is searched for a file named `.Xdefaults-<host>`, where `<host>` is the host name of the machine on which the application is running." [*Source*](https://www.x.org/releases/X11R7.7/doc/libXt/intrinsics.html)
+*"On POSIX-based systems, the user's environment resource file name is specified by the value of the `XENVIRONMENT` Environment Variable.
+If this environment variable does not exist, the user's home directory is searched for a file named `.Xdefaults-<host>`, where `<host>` is the host name of the machine on which the application is running."* [*Source*](https://www.x.org/releases/X11R7.7/doc/libXt/intrinsics.html)

 ### XAPPLRESDIR